Tutorial

 Cropping Maps with pindown

 The surfaces created in the above manner are somewhat uneven at the ends of the filament, due to the effect of the blurring on the finite-size structures.
 One may wish to crop the density files to trim off the filament ends to create a cleaner look.
 This has to be done on the Situs formatted files, i.e. before the isocontours are created.
 The suitable map cropping tool is pindown, which allows one to extract a box of interest based on an enumeration of the lattice points.
-We enter one caveat here: Since the Situs formatted maps may differ in their size and origin (3D coordinates of the [1,1,1] voxel), one has to do the math at which lattice index to crop to create similar cropping in two related files (e.g. in full actin and SD1 only).
-Fortunately, the pindown program displays the map origin and the number of x,y,and z increments in a map which is all the information needed.
+We enter one caveat here: Since the Situs formatted maps may differ in their size and origin (3D coordinates of the [1,1,1] voxel), one has to calculate at which lattice index to crop to create similar appearance in two related files (e.g. in full actin and SD1).
+To facilitate this calculation, the pindown program displays the map parameters such as voxel spacing, origin and the number of x, y, and z increments.

 Creative Use of the VMD Clipping Plane